 where $Q$ and $P$ are the underlying abstract partitions of $u$ and of the frame of the geometric partition of $u$, respectively, $\delta'_{PQ}$ is the map given in Lemma \ref{Ldiagonal_bound}, and $i_1$ is the inclusion to $\tau=1$.

 \end{enumerate}

-\end{defi} Since $\cup_{|A|\leq l}N(A)$ is closed in $\PPP_{n,l}$ which is open in $\PPP_n$, the map $\phi_7$ is continous.
+\end{defi} Since $\cup_{|A|\leq l}N(A)$ is closed in $\PPP_{n,l}$ which is open in $\PPP_n$, the map $\phi_7$ is continuous.
 The following claim is proved completely similarly to Proposition \ref{Phomology_U_1}. \begin{prop} Let $P_0\in \PP_n$.
-When we consider the rough cardinality filtration on $U_6[P_0]$ and $U_7[P_0]$ and the cardinality filtration on $U_\TT(P_0)$, the following maps given by the restriction of $\phi_6$, $\phi_7$ preserve the filtrations and induce isomorphisms between homology of the filtered quotients:
+When we consider the rough cardinality filtration on $U_6[P_0]$ and $U_7[P_0]$ and the cardinality filtration on $U_\TT(P_0)$, the following maps given by the restrictions of $\phi_6$, $\phi_7$ preserve the filtrations and induce isomorphisms between homology of the filtered quotients:

 See the paragraph after Proposition \ref{LThomSinha} for $U_\TT(P_0)$. \end{prop}